 Susanna Braund‘s translation of Seneca's De Clementia, is well worth the read.
 Seneca addresses De Clementia to the young roman emperor Nero, with the aim of depicting the ideal ruler.
 Braund goes to great lengths to establish the literary, philosophical, and political traditions that influenced the work but I'll spare those details.

-Here is some of the wisdom that interested me.
+Here are some of the notes that interested me.

 I am extremely sparing of even the cheapest blood.

 No one, after all, can wear a mask for long.
 Pretence quickly lapses into its true nature.

 On the two sides of happiness, Seneca writes:

 It is a fact that an excess of happiness makes people greedy and that longings are never so well controlled that they fade away at the point of attainment.
 The ascent is made from great things to greater and once people have got the unhoped-for, they embrace the most extravagant hopes.

 Just as medicine is of use among the sick, yet is also prized among people who are well, so clemency, while it is invoked by people who deserve punishment, is also respected by the guiltless.